Soviet9773Red/python4ai-YKPYT26V1/week-02-control-flow-functions/README.md

 # Additional Reflection: Different Ways to Control a `while` Loop

 While working on my menu system and input validation, I explored several ways to control a while loop.
 I realized that there are multiple valid approaches, each with different implications for readability and structure.
+Example in [02-01-04_Challange_Cond.py](https://github.com/Soviet9773Red/python4ai-YKPYT26V1/blob/main/week-02-control-flow-functions/02-01-04_Challange_Cond.py)

 ### 1. while True + break